 There are several reasons why one would want to engage in trade-based money laundering, including tax evasion; while the drug cartels are turning more and more towards trade-based money laundering to move their currency between countries, you do not need to be associated a drug cartel to be charged with this crime.
 If you do find yourself charged with trade-based money laundering, it is important to contact a defense attorney.
 They can review your case and determine the best course of action given your circumstances.
-At Elden Law Group, we have experience handling a wide range of white collar crimes in Southern California and can help you understand the charges being brought against you, and we can help you prepare a defense.
+At Premier Federal Criminal Defenders, we have experience handling a wide range of white collar crimes in Southern California and can help you understand the charges being brought against you, and we can help you prepare a defense.

 What is Trade-Based Money Laundering?